 Looking for a sweet treat that’s as cute as it is delicious?
-These Mini Blueberry Cheesecakes are the perfect bite-sized dessert for any occasion—easy to make and topped with a swirl of canned fruit.
+These Mini Blueberry Cheesecakes are the perfect bite-sized dessert for any occasion.

-Whether you’re throwing a party, preparing for a holiday, these mini desserts are full of flavor.
+Whether you’re throwing a party, preparing for a holiday, these mini cheesecake recipes are full of flavor.
 You can even make them ahead of time and freeze them for later!

 Table of Contents